zhangao0086/DKCamera/README.md

 ## Installation
 #### iOS 8 and newer
-DKImagePickerController is available on Cocoapods.
+DKCamera is available on Cocoapods.
 Simply add the following line to your podfile:

 ```ruby
 # For latest release in cocoapods